 “Depending on the constraints the Quebec government demands, Lowe’s could still negotiate a palatable outcome balancing purchase price against the earnings impact of constraints the government feels are necessary to protect the Quebec economy,” Durran said Nov.
 9 in note to clients.

 Lowe’s, which entered Canada in 2007, had 31 stores in the country as of September.
-It trails Rona and Home Depot Inc. (HD) which each controlled 19 percent of Canada’s hardware retailing market, according to a September report by Standard & Poor’s.
+It trails Rona and Home Depot Inc. (HD:US) which each controlled 19 percent of Canada’s hardware retailing market, according to a September report by Standard & Poor’s.

 Dutton’s departure “probably opens the door for either a Lowe’s solution -- I’m not saying it’s going to happen -- or a Quebec Inc. solution,” said Irwin Michael, a portfolio manager at Toronto-based ABC Funds, Rona’s third-largest shareholder.
 “Everything is up in the air.”